-Unfortunately, online check-in is currently unavailable for flights to London (United Kingdom), Corfu and Kefalonia (Greece), and Mostar (Bosnia and Herzegovina).
+Unfortunately, online check-in is currently unavailable for flights to London (United Kingdom), Corfu, Cephalonia, Preveza and Thessaloniki (Greece), and Mostar (Bosnia and Herzegovina).

 We are already working to resolve this issue as quickly as possible.
 Airport check-in remains available at no extra cost.